startreedata/examples/wikipedia/README.md

 ```

 ### Ingestion Config
-In the sample message, the `published` field is formatted in such a way that Pinot cannot consume it to propery complete and create new segments.
+In the sample message, the `published` field is formatted in such a way that Pinot cannot consume it to properly complete and create new segments.
 Also, the message has complex types in it that Pinot need to be aware of.

 ```json
     "ingestionConfig": {